 Funeral bonds are another safe way for you to plan for the cost of your funeral.
 Like funeral insurance, they allow you to make smaller contributions (usually around $50/mth), however, unlike funeral insurance, if you miss a payment you do not forfeit all contributions you have made until that point in time.

 Funeral bonds are an appropriate option for those who want to plan for their funeral but may not feel comfortable with working out all the details of their own funeral (as is required for a prepaid funeral).

-The key drawback to a funeral bond is that, whereas a prepaid funeral is guaranteed to cover all funeral costs when the time comes, your funeral bond may not be enough to cover all costs, depending on how well your funeral bond performs and how much funeral costs increase over time.
+The key drawback to a funeral bond is that, whereas a prepaid funeral is guaranteed to cover all funeral costs when the time comes, your funeral bond may not be enough to cover all costs, depending on how long you have been contributing to your funeral bond, how well it performs, and how much funeral costs increase over time.

 For more information about funeral bonds, see our complete Guide to Funeral Bonds in Australia.

 Whether funeral insurance is the right option for you really depends on your circumstances and the exact funeral insurance product you are looking at.
 Given the alternatives for Australians seeking to plan for their funerals, it’s worth exploring when funeral insurance may be worth it.
 Let’s first recap some of the key facts.

 For the most part, funeral insurance is a risky investment.
 According to ASIC: